Gibberella/Metabolic-Modeling-Lessons/Win32_Installation_Instructions.md

-All of the hands-on exercises in this workshop will be done using code written in Python and packaged in Jupyter Notebooks.
+All of the hands-on exercises in this repository are written in Python and packaged in Jupyter Notebooks.
 Python is a programming language commonly used in many different applications, including scientific computation and data analysis.
 Jupyter Notebooks are simply a way of viewing and interacting with Python code that allow us to quickly and easily view things like plots and graphs in the same environment we're doing our coding it.
-It also allows us to create some easy-to-use interfaces for interacting with our metabolic modeling simulations, which is why we've chosen them for this workshop.
+It also allows us to create some easy-to-use interfaces for interacting with our metabolic modeling simulations.

-Before we get started, we need to make sure we have the following things installed:
+To run all of the content in this repository, you need to have the following things installed:

-1. **Anaconda**
-2. **JupyterLab**
-3. **ipykernel**
-4. **seaborn**
-5. **ipywidgets**
-6. **cobrapy**
-7. **mfapy**
-8. **Zoom**
-9. **Discord**
+Anaconda
+JupyterLab
+ipykernel
+seaborn
+ipywidgets
+cobrapy
+mfapy

-Please follow the instructions below in the sequence presented to ensure you have everything you need installed on your system prior to the workshop.
+Please follow the instructions below in the sequence presented to ensure you have everything you need installed on your system prior to running the metabolic modeling lesson code.
+For Linux or Win32 installation instructions, refer to the "Linux_Installation_Instructions" and "Win32_Installation_Instructions" files in this repository.

 ### Installation guide (For Windows 32-bit)